nipinghe/wind-turbine-mass/README.md

     * Hydraulic Systems

 At the moment, a GUI is designed using Matlab, but it is planned to develop a web application using [Shiny](http://www.rstudio.com/shiny/).
+Users are encouraged to add new data sets for better estimation.

 For a detailed description of the work, please refer to [IET Renewable Power Generation Conference](http://www.ietrpg.org/), Bejing, 2013 proceedings.